inkVerb/VIP/201/Lesson-12.md

 - `/etc/` holds text-controlled settings for system apps like MySQL, PHP, Python, Apache, Nginx, etc
 - `/media/` is where USB drives usually mount
 - `/mount/` is where internal drives (ie SATA) usually mount
-- `/sbin/`, `/boot/`, `/proc/`, `/srv/`, `/sys/` are core operating system folders, don't touch!
+- `/sbin/`, `/boot/`, `/sys/` are core operating system folders, don't touch!
 - `/tmo/` is where most temporary files go, including browser downloads in progress
 - `/opt/` is for software that doesn't always follow these "FSH" rules
+- Pseudo directories that exist in memory only, empty when the system is not running
+  - `/dev/`
+  - `/proc/`
+  - `/sys/`
+  - `/run/`
     - `/run/` is for sockets
       - `/var/run/` is often a symlink of `/run/`
       - A socket file needs its directory to be created, the software will create the actual socket file by itself
       - Socket files often have a location setting in the `/etc/...` settings files
 ___

 # Done!
 Have a cookie: ### #